hatfullr/GameTest/README.md

 ## Installation
 1. Go to `Window > Package Manager` in the Unity application menu bar.
 2. Click "+" in the top left and select "Add package from git URL...".
-3. Paste in the GitHub repo link: https://github.com/hatfullr/UnityTest.git
+3. Paste in the GitHub repo link: https://github.com/hatfullr/GameTest.git
 4. Press Enter, or click "Add".
-5. Open the test manager at `Window > UnityTest Manager`.
+5. Open GameTest at `Window > GameTest`.

 If you run into issues, check [Installation Troubleshooting](#installation-troubleshooting).

-### The UnityTest Folder
+### The GameTest Folder
-Upon opening the UnityTest Manager, a folder called "UnityTest" will be created in the "Assets" folder.
-This is where `UnityTest` will store `ScriptableObject`s containing data about the tests in your project as well as data for the UnityTest Manager.
-If you ever want to manually reset `UnityTest`, delete the "UnityTest" folder and re-open the UnityTest Manager.
+Upon opening the GameTest window, a folder called "GameTest" will be created in the "Assets" folder.
+This is where `GameTest` will store data about the tests in your project.
+If you ever need to manually reset `GameTest`, delete this folder and re-open GameTest.
 It is recommended that you do not rename or move this folder, and it's probably also a bad idea to store anything you care about there.

 ## Quick Start
 Unit testing is intended to make sure code runs properly throughout version changes.
 This is particularly helpful when there are many complicated and inter-dependent systems.
 The following example keeps things simple.
 Suppose you have some Unity class called `Example`: